OfficeDev/Office-Addin-Scripts/packages/office-addin-sso/README.md

 `manifest`: path to manifest file.

 `secret-ttl`: time to live for the secret used in the Azure app registration, in days.
+Default is 60 days.

 #